judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - Materials: 20 polar questions formed from sentences with attitude predicates that embed a clausal complement, given a fact

 ==> 800 stimuli (20 predicates x 20 complements x 2 facts)
-- Each participant rates the projectivity of the content of the clausal complement for each attitude predicate with a unique clausal complement given a unique fact.
-- For each predicate/clause/fact triple, we calculate the mean certainty rating: the higher the mean certainty rating, the higher the projectivity of the content of the clausal complement.
+- Each participant rates the extent to which the speaker is certain of the content of the clausal complement.
+We assume that the extent to which the speaker is taken to be certain about the content is the extent to which the content projects (as in prior research).

-## Linear mixed-effects model we want to fit to results of projectivity experiment
+## Linear mixed-effects model we want to fit

 	projectivity ~ prior * entailment + (1 + prior * entailment | participant) + (1 + prior | predicate)